terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/standard-catalog/README.md

-# Basic PowerVS Infrastructure Module Example
+# Catalog PowerVS Infrastructure Module Example

 This example illustrates how to use the `power-infrastructure` module.
 It provisions the following infrastructure: